pyrf/pyrf/docs/examples.rst

 Examples
 ========

-These examples may be found in the "examples" directory included with the PyRF source code.
+These are some of the examples may be found in the "examples" directory included with the PyRF source code.

+Usage: python <filename>.py [device_IP_when_needed]

 discovery.py / twisted_discovery.py
 -----------------------------------